angular/angular/aio/content/tutorial/first-app/first-app-lesson-09.md

 #### Dependency injection

-*Dependency injection* is the Angular mechanism that manages the dependencies of an app's components and the services that other components can use.
+*Dependency injection* is the mechanism that manages the dependencies of an app's components and the services that other components can use.

 ## Lesson steps